Ginfung/constraintAnalysis/README.md

 If the above are all problem statement, this problem is quit simple, we can pick up the features from root to leaves.
 But in this example, their is one cross-tree constraint: CreditCard implies High security.

 Due to the cross-tree constraint, the problem become much more complex.
 As we all know, SAT is a NP-hard problem.
-Essentially, the cross-tree constrints in this problem can be expressed as SAT.
+Essentially, the cross-tree constraints in this problem can be expressed as SAT.

 So ultimately this is a optimization problem, specifically, a binary variable optimization problem.
 The objectives are: try to find out as much features as possible, and follow as much constraints as possible.

-In abstract,
+In abstract, the feature model can be translated into a optimization problem: let the leaves feature be arguments, get the total satisfied feature and satisfied constraint as two objectives.
+Our goal is to find the settings for leaves feature (which are binary variables) so that two objectives can be optimized.

+Also, in the software project, develop cost, precedentness and defects are very important factors which should not be ignored.
+Consequently, adding these three objective into the problem can make this tool more powerful.
+How to define the "best" solution and how to solve this problem will be discussed in the latter section.

+To summary, this project accepts a feature model, as well as some attributes of features, and returns which feature should be implemented.

 ## Methods